Parvin-Vaziri/fake-image-deepfake-detection/README.md

 - EfficientNetV2-S

 ## Dataset
+This project uses the CIFake dataset for fake image detection.
-The dataset is not included in this repository.
+The dataset is not included in this repository due to license restrictions.

 ## Tools
 - Python